dustinak/ldaputils/README.md

                              and a defined replicant.
 Note that the binddn is hard codede as cn=directory manager.
                              A typical run of this command would be:
                              `./setup_replication.pl --replicaname=replicant.oit.pdx.edu --replicapword=thepassword --masterlist=m1.oit.pdx.edu,m2.oit.pdx.edu`
+* **389ds_reset.pl**       : This is a very simple script that will uninstall and delete all 389DS files.
+It was/is good for testing the puppet modules to install/setup 389 DS.
+* **bulk_ldap_query.pl**   : This is another simple script that given some attributes and search filters will query LDAP and dump it's results into a csv file.
+The --help is fairly useful for this script.